Multiple people injured in shooting at South Carolina mall

-A shooting at a shopping mall in Columbia, South Carolina, has left multiple people injured, police said.
+A shooting at a shopping mall in South Carolina’s capital has left multiple people injured, police said.

-Authorities said the shooting occurred on Saturday afternoon at the Columbiana Centre, a one storey indoor mall.
+Columbia police said they were evacuating the Columbiana Centre mall Saturday afternoon and working to assess the scene.
+They urged anyone still sheltering inside the mall to call 911 so that authorities could find them.

 “We have confirmed that people have been injured during the incident — they are receiving medical attention,” police tweeted.
 “The extent of injuries unknown at this time.”